TODO-find-a-name/worker/README.md

 Documentation is my mind, tests are performed by trial and error, perdoname madre por mi vida loca.

 ## Project structure
-This project contains actually various subprojects, trying to partition in different contexts that can be maintained separately.
-The directories are structured as follows:
+Trying to partition the project in different contexts that can be maintained separately, the source directories are structured as follows:
 - __app__
 Contains the actual application
 - __libs__